 Mindful eating is taking the time to savor the meals and foods that you eat and consume by eating slowly, and thoughtfully.
 Taking your time to enjoy the tastes, textures, smells, and temperature of the foods that you’re eating.
 Thoroughly chewing your food before swallowing.
 Savoring the environment and the company that surrounds you as you’re consuming your meal.
 Mindful eating allows you to treat eating as an experience.
 You get the opportunity to take note of the ambiance, the environment, the beauty of it all.
 It’s the essence of being in the moment, except you are actually eating in the moment and truly in tune to the process.
 This will help you become more connected with your hunger and fullness cues, as well as increasing your satisfaction of the foods that you’re eating and curbing the need to overdo it and eat more than what your body wants.

-Cultivate A Healthy Attitude Towards Food
+Cultivate A Healthy Relationship with Food

 When it comes to surviving the holiday season learning to know what triggers the desire or need to overeat and consume excessive amounts of food will help you to create and come up with a plan that will help you in preventing overconsumption throughout the holiday season.
 Whether you find that you overeat due to the abundance of food, emotions, and feelings of anxiety and depression or a shaky relationship with food.
 Putting into practice the habits of managing your emotions, practicing intuitive eating principles, and becoming more mindful when you eat and consume meals are all pretty simple and basic ways you can enjoy the holidays and time with family and friends.